-- Maintaining their skills, knowledge, and their own professional level of competence in this area according to the General Pharmaceutical Council Standards for Pharmacy Professionals. - Ensuring they remain up to date with the use of medications included. - Attending approved training and training updates as appropriate. - Undertake relevant continuing professional development when PGD or NES Pharmacy modules are updated.
+- Maintaining their skills, knowledge, and their own professional level of competence in this area according to the General Pharmaceutical Council Standards for Pharmacy Professionals. - Ensuring they remain up to date with the use of medications included. - Attending approved training and training updates as appropriate. - Ensuring that they have an under - Undertake relevant continuing professional development when PGD or NES Pharmacy modules are updated.